AshyPC/AshyPC.github.io/Prayers.md

 layout: oos
 title: Ashburton Presbyterian Church
 ---
+## Ashburton Presbyterian Church

-# Prayers for our church and the world
+## Prayers for our church and the world

 ## 1 Jan 2017